jocic/PHP.Encoders/readme.md

 Encoders is a creatively named PHP library containing various binary-to-text encoding implementations.

+I basically wrote a Base 32 implementation for my another project Google Authenticator and thought to myself, hey...why not create an entire library featuring binary-to-text encoders, that's kind of fun?
+So here it is.
+A filler project, for fun.

 **Project is still under development...slow ride...take it easy...**